Leonardo-Boss/suckless-site/suckless.org/conference/index.md

 Acceptance and final schedule presentation
 ------------------------------------------
-We expect to publish the accepted talks and schedule around early August 2016.
+We expect to publish the accepted talks and schedule around late August 2016.

 Previous conferences
 --------------------